How to stop

 July 2025

 We don’t talk often about how to stop or exit a startup, even if this happens to ~90% of the founders.
 Maybe because it seems in contrast with the founders’ DNA and hustle culture.
 Or because we prefer the optimism of our hero founders.
-But knowing when to stop is critical as knowing when to start.
-And, knowing how to exit is as important as knowing how to invest.
+But knowing when to stop and exit is critical as knowing when to start and invest.

 Despite endless Excel models and assumptions, this is an emotional decision.
 It is well said that a founder’s emotional runway matters more than a company’s financial runway.
-Initially, revenue in the millions and fresh funding feel like good validation.
+In fact, revenue in the millions and fresh funding feel like good validation.
 But if growth stalls below ~2x YoY or need to force profitability too early, then morale drops.
-Things feel impossibly hard, and no one is winning easily as before.
-This is also when the founder’s dilemma hits.
+Things now feel impossibly hard, and no one is winning easily as before.
+This is when the founder’s dilemma hits.
 On one side, founders are wired to push through pain and uncertainties with inspiring optimism and conviction.
 “Bring it on!
-How hard can it be this time?”, “Every good company almost died several times before taking off,” and “We are almost there” inspire and motivate.
-On the other side, there are deep fears.
-The possibility that this superpower is a double-edged sword leading to survival biases that might drag everyone into a graveyard for years.
-And the fear that the problems solved are not that urgent and vital for the users.
+How hard can it be this time?”, “Every good company almost died several times before taking off,” inspire and motivate.
+On the other side, there are deep fears: those superpowers are also survival biases that might drag everyone into a graveyard for years.
+And also fears that the problems solved are not that urgent and vital for the users.
 And, that past revenues were made fast but not with quality.
 Suddenly, all the sunk costs, high expectations, and the cost of time hit, all at once.

 If those fears are true and venture growth is not possible, then the company needs a drastic change.
 Consider a new PMF, a new SAM.
 Become a profitable and respectable business for a “PE path”.
 If not, find a new home for the team and customers.
 An acquirer might help to unlock a new great story and outcome.